As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 The impact of these problems will differ from family to family, and recovering is another ball game.

-However, your family will thrive and be stable if they already have a functional routine for children.
+However, your family will thrive and be stable if you already have a functional routine for your children.

 The impact of a divorce or change in the environment will not be beyond your child’s control.

 Of course, there will be alteration in their activity, but there will be no need for significant worries as long as normalcy is established.